This post may contain affiliate links. Please read our disclosure policy.

 - Top with crumbled bacon pieces, sliced green onions and extra shredded cheese if desired.

-Store leftover cheeseburger soup in an airtight container in the fridge for up to 4 days.
-It’s a great option for meal prep because it’s honestly even better the next day!
+Store leftover cheeseburger soup with macaroni in an airtight container in the fridge for up to 4 days.
+The flavor deepens as it sits, making it even better the next day!

 Ingredients